Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Parallel Wavelet Tree Algorithms

-\myparagraph{Domain-decomposition approach} Another way to construct the wavelet tree in parallel is to use a domain-decomposition approach as done in~\cite{Fuentes14,labeit2015,Labeit2016}.
-For a parameter $P$, this approach first splits the input sequence into $P$ equal-sized sub-sequences, constructs the wavelet tree across all sub-sequences in parallel using a sequential algorithm for each, and then merges the bitstrings on the nodes of the $P$ trees together.
+Another way to construct the wavelet tree in parallel is to use a domain-decomposition approach as done in~\cite{Fuentes2016,Labeit2017}.
+For a parameter $K$, this approach first splits the input sequence into $K$ equal-sized sub-sequences, constructs the wavelet tree (without rank/select structures) across all sub-sequences in parallel using a sequential algorithm for each, and then merges the bitstrings on the nodes of the $K$ trees together.
+An illustration of the domain-decomposition approach is shown in Figure~\ref{fig:alg2-figure}.
 Constructing the tree for each sub-sequence can be done by using an $O(n\lceil\log\sigma/\sqrt{\log n}\rceil)$ work sequential algorithm~\cite{Munro15,BabenkoGKS14} in a black-box fashion (where the alphabet size for each sub-sequence is treated as the same as the alphabet size of the entire sequence).
-The overall work for this step is $O(n \lceil\log\sigma/\sqrt{\log n}\rceil)$ and the depth is $O((n/P)\lceil\log\sigma/\sqrt{\log n}\rceil)$.
+The overall work for this step is $O(n \lceil\log\sigma/\sqrt{\log n}\rceil)$ and the depth is $O((n/K)\lceil\log\sigma/\sqrt{\log n}\rceil)$.